Kato

 On

-this subject, the new approach,
+this subject, the New Approach,

 to prevent tension and physical injuries and stage fright,